 The Downtown dining scene has continued to grow and the main streets have evolved into bustling restaurant rows.
 Music and cultural events are a key regional draw to the ArtsPark and the surrounding entertainment district, and many creative class businesses with robust employee rosters now call

 Downtown Hollywood home.
-Residents and guests also benefit from ample wellness activities that promote a healthy lifestyle.
+Residents and guests benefit from activities that promote a healthy lifestyle.
 Downtown Hollywood is now recognized as a classic American downtown with an international accent.

 Hollywood Beach Vision 2027

-The historic Hollywood Beach Resort has been spectacularly restored to its original glory and the ramp system at A1A and Hollywood Boulevard has been redesigned to liberate the property’s original grounds and provide easy access to the complex.
-A1A itself is newly reconstructed and functioning as the main street of the beach with wider sidewalks, buffered from traffic by landscaping which has been accommodated by under grounding the overhead transmission lines.
-Hollywood Beach has resumed its historic role as the city’s most iconic tourism district and its most important economic engine.
+The historic Hollywood Beach Resort has been spectacularly restored to its original glory and the ramp system at A1A and Hollywood Boulevard have been redesigned to liberate the property’s original grounds and provide easy access to the complex.
+A1A itself is newly reconstructed and functioning as the main street of the beach with wider sidewalks, buffered from traffic by landscaping which has been accommodated by undergrounding the overhead transmission lines.
+Hollywood Beach is the most iconic tourism district in the city.